-Not only are all these furry and feathered characters back in Peter Rabbit 2: The Runaway, most of the original voice cast are too.
+Not only are all these furry and feathered characters back in Peter Rabbit 2, most of the original voice cast are too.
 There’s also a new character, a rabbit named Barnabas, who was created especially for the film.
 He’s played by Line Of Duty’s Lennie James.

-Peter Rabbit combined live action and CGI to incredible effect – and Peter Rabbit 2: The Runaway does too!
+Peter Rabbit combined live action and CGI to incredible effect – and Peter Rabbit 2 does too!

 You’ll believe a rabbit can talk.
 And a kitten and a puddle-duck for that matter.
 You’ll also fall in love again with live-action actors Rose Byrne (Bea) and Domhnall Gleeson (Thomas).

 “Thomas still has his issues with the behaviours of the rabbits but he’s coming to accept them,” says Gleeson.

 There are also some live-action animals this time (i.e. real ones).
 Everything with fur or a snout in the first film was CGI.

 Can you spot them?

 With Peter Rabbit and Thomas McGregor now pals (well, kind of), there's a new villain in town.